blahajjessie/13s-wiki/c/compilation.md

 You may already know the command to compile this using Clang:

 ```
-$ clang -Wall -Werror -Wextra -Wpedantic -o hypot hypot.c
+$ clang -Wall -Werror -Wextra -Wstrict-prototypes -pedantic -o hypot hypot.c
 ```

 But what does every part of this mean?
 Clang, like most command line programs, lets you specify _input files_ (in this case, C files to compile) as well as _flags_ that modify its behavior.
 Each argument that isn't part of a flag is interpreted as an input file.
 Let's break down all the arguments:

-- `-Wall`, `-Werror`, `-Wextra`, `-Wpedantic`: each of these enables a certain class of warnings.
+- `-Wall`, `-Wextra`, `-Wstrict-prototypes`, `-pedantic`: each of these enables a certain class of warnings.
 Together, they make Clang very strict.
-With these flags, compilation will often fail when issues are encountered that would normally only be treated as warnings.
+- `-Werror`: turns all warnings into errors, so you can't ignore potential issues with your code
-- `-o`,  `hypot`: the `o` stands for "output," and means that the next argument should be used as the output filename.
+- `-o hypot`: the `o` stands for "output," and means that the next argument should be used as the output filename.
 This makes Clang save the executable file as `hypot`, and prevents `hypot` from being interpreted as an input filename.
 - `hypot.c`: this is the only input file.

 The compilation should succeed without errors.
 Now you can run the program: